ANDYGAB04/Advent-of-Code-2025/README.md

 │   └── solution.py
 ├── day02/
 │   ├── input.txt
-│   └── solution.py
+│   └── solution.cpp
 ...
 ```
 - `input.txt` — The puzzle input for the day.
-- `solution.py` — My solution for the day's puzzle.
+- `solution.cpp` — My solution for the day's puzzle.

 ## Running the Solutions